Faishal Ibrahim: Political career

 Faishal has openly expressed objections to what he called Israel's use of "disproportionate force and violence, against the Palestinian people."
 During his time as acting Minister-in-charge of Muslim Affairs, Faishal had a tougher stance in the Gaza issue.

 During the 2025 general election, Faishal joined the five-member PAP team contesting in the newly-redrawn Marine Parade-Braddell Heights GRC, consisting of incumbent MPs Seah Kian Peng and Tin Pei Ling, and newcomers Diana Pang and Goh Pei Ming.
-His team won uncontested after the Workers' Party pulled out.
+His team won uncontested after no other party contested the constituency.
 Faishal thus became the MP for Marine Parade-Braddell Heights GRC, representing the Kembangan ward.
 In May 2025, Faishal was appointed acting Minister-in-charge of Muslim Affairs replacing Masagos Zulkifli.
 He was also promoted as Senior Minister of State for Home Affairs.
 On 29 May 2025, in the aftermath of the elections, he was co-opted into the Central Executive Committee.

+On 20 July 2026, Faishal resigned from Parliament and the PAP following what Prime Minister Lawrence Wong described as a "lapse of judgment" during his interactions with a female member of the public.
+Faishal was succeeded by Senior Minister of State Zaqy Mohamad as acting Minister-in-charge of Muslim Affairs, while his grassroots duties were succeeded by Firdaus Daud, a reserve candidate during the 2025 general election; Firdaus will not replace Faishal as a MP, with his ward's duties split among the remaining four MPs.

+Post-political career

+Following his resignation from office, Faishal was in discussions with the National University of Singapore to return to academia.

 Personal life

 Faishal is married and has two children.
+One of his children is a President's Scholar.